 The sounder beeps for 10 seconds with green (and then red) LED flashes.
-At this point the lock expects a presentation of a proximity card; but do nothing - simply wait for the beeping to time-out (10 seconds).
-When beeping stops, the proximity and User Code data will be erased.
+At this point the lock expects User Code to be entered; but do nothing -- simply wait for the beeping to time-out (10 seconds).
+When beeping stops, the User Code will be erased.